-Format: This six-week course was offered in Spanish and was divided into thematic modules, each one lasting a week.
+Format: This six-week course was offered in Spanish and Portuguese and was divided into thematic modules, each one lasting a week.
 The thematic modules were:

 - Module 1.
 Ecology and natural regeneration of tropical forests - Module 2.
-Effects of anthropogenic disturbance on regeneration - Module 3.
+Sociopolitical factors that affect restoration potential - Module 3.
 Strategies to catalyze restoration in the tropics - Module 4.
-Influence of sociopolitical factors on restoration - Module 5.
+Integration of restoration and agricultural production systems - Module 5.
 Monitoring and follow-up of restoration projects - Module 6.
-Completion of a restoration management plan
+Development of a preliminary restoration management plan elti ONLINE TRAINING PROGRAM